 Allocation under IAS 36.80

 IAS 36.80 requires goodwill acquired in a business combination to be allocated to each CGU (or group of CGUs) expected to benefit from the synergies of the combination.
-The allocation must be completed by the end of the first annual period beginning after the acquisition.
+The entity must complete the allocation by the end of the first annual period beginning after the acquisition.

 This deadline is not flexible.
 IAS 36.84 gives the client until the end of that first annual period, not longer.
-If the client acquired a business in February 2024 and the reporting date is 31 December, the goodwill allocation must be finalised in the financial statements for the year ending 31 December 2025 at the latest.
+If the client acquired a business in February 2024 and the reporting date is 31 December, the client must finalise the goodwill allocation in the financial statements for the year ending 31 December 2025 at the latest.
 Unallocated goodwill beyond this window means the impairment test cannot be performed correctly, because there’s no CGU to test it against.

 When CGUs change after acquisition